 These parameters specify filters for rejecting detected objects.
 Rejected objects are shown in the Detection grid as invalid.

-Pattern objects can be rejected by setting minimum and maximum values for their size in number of points.
-Additionally, objects can be rejected depending on the value of the 2D contour score and 2D surface score.
+Similar to how we reject clusters, objects can be rejected by setting minimum and maximum values for their size in number of points, or their physical size (length, width, diameter).
+Additionally, objects can be rejected depending on the value of the different matching scores, explained below.

 This score only applies to 2D shapes and represents the percentage of the 2D model contour that is covered with points within the 2D matching tolerance.

 This score only applies to 2D shapes, and represents the percentage of the 2D shape surface that is covered with points taking into account the 2D and 3D matching tolerance.

 These parameters affect the number of points of the captured point cloud used for object detection.
 The effect of modifying these parameters can be visualized in the Points view.